 Jan.
 7, 1919.
 OH and OK ratified the 18th Amendment.

 Jan.
 7, 1874.
 Lillian Sedwick was born.
-She was the leader of the Indianapolis area Women’s Ku Klux Klan (WKKK) and also the state superintendent of the Indiana state Woman’s Christian Temperance Union (WCTU).
-A number of women were members of both the WKKK and the WCTU because the Klan was a very strong supporter and defender of Prohibition.
+She was the leader of the Indianapolis area Women’s Ku Klux Klan (WKKK) and also the state head of the Indiana state Woman’s Christian Temperance Union (WCTU).
+A number of women were members of both the WKKK and the WCTU.
+That’s because the Klan was a very strong supporter and defender of Prohibition.

 Jan.
 8, 1918.
 MS, ID and ME ratified the 18th Amendment.